We ask Joie Risk: Do you have any advice on contrast therapy?

 And if you take nothing else away from today, (and I’m on a mission to spread this), infrared sauna is not just about heat.
 It’s about light wavelengths.
 So yes, it provides heat and we all know the benefits of heat with circulation and whatnot, but this is light.
 If it’s mechanical fatigue, so pains and joint issues etc, then they’ll prescribe contrast therapy with ice first and sauna afterwards.

 I’ve recently come across an interesting concept, I don’t know if you’ve ever heard of Dr. Gerald Pollock, who talks about ‘easy water’.
-There is a concept where infrared, which already exists in the body as a function of our metabolic activity, is being reverse-engineered when you go into the ice.
+There is a concept where infrared, which already exists in the body as a function of our metabolic activity, is being reverse-engineered when you go into the ice bath.
 It comes out through your tissues into the ice, and when you’re in the heat it’s transported back through your tissues – so it’s coursing back and forth through your body and that’s part of the benefit of contrast therapy.

 But I think both modalities are incredible and a lot of the benefits are the same but from a different method.
 But combining the two some people really enjoy and just takes that challenge to the next level.